Germain-Drug-Discovery-Project/drug-discovery-project/README.md

 ### Discovering Drugs
 #### A Chemical Compound Analysis for Fighting Diseases

-> - The project goal is to predict the effectiveness of chemical compounds for treating a disease.
+This projects goal is to predict the effectiveness of chemical compounds for treating a disease.
 This prediction can be used to pre-screen drugs before expensive and time-consuming lab experiments.
 This is especially important considering that, on average, only 9% drugs get approved by the FDA per year and the cost of bringing a new drug to market is estimated to be $ 2.6 billion, much of which is spent on testing drugs that may have little to no effectivity.

 <hr style="border-top: 10px groove tan; margin-top: 5px; margin-bottom: 5px"></hr>